bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 <!-- theme:  -->

-### Create a variant option
 > Creating a variant option does not generate a SKU.
-You can add SKUs to variants later  [Variants](/api-reference/store-management/catalog/product-variants/updatevariant) endpoint.
+You can add SKUs to variants later using the [Update a product variant](/api-reference/store-management/catalog/product-variants/updatevariant) endpoint.

 </div>
 </div>